infinum/wordpress-handbook/valet.md

 * If you don't have Composer installed, install it via `brew install composer`.
 Be sure to restart the shell and add  `~/.composer/vendor/bin` directory in your system's "PATH" (see below for the instructions).

-* Install laravel via Composer via `composer global install laravel/installer`.
+* Install laravel via Composer via `composer global require laravel/installer`.

 * Install Valet with Composer via `composer global require laravel/valet`.